tymbalodeon/course-request-form-site/README.md

 ## Makefile

 A Makefile is provided with aliases to common commands.

+_This README uses these aliases.
+Actual commands can be seen in the Makefile itself._

-(To install "make" on MacOS, run: `xcode-select --install`)
+- To install "make" on MacOS: `xcode-select --install`
-_To see the actual commands, inspect the Makefile_

 ## Local Development